We’ve all heard about Serotonin, and its use as an antidepressant in the form of Prozac, Paxil and others. But we seldom hear about GABA deficiency.

 Others can just use some GABA to improve sleep, anxiety, mood swings and more.

-Here are some of the forms of GABA that we use, or can recommend as a prescription if necessary:
+Here are some of the forms of GABA that I use with clients or in Consults, or can recommend they might get as a prescription if necessary:

 2).
 Valerian, Skullcap, Avena Sativa: These three herbs are well known to provide calming and relaxing support.
 We carry them, and they are widely available everywhere.
 We recommend our N3 – Relaxa as a good combo product.

 3).
 GABA: Buy Pharma-GABA, not regular GABA.
 The label should clearly state this name.
 It works for some, and not for others.
 It is best on an empty stomach, as all amino acids are.
-You can open a capsule and take 1/2 of one as needed, or a whole one or two before bed or during the night if waking.
 Pharma GABA is a special form that works better than the standard store variety.
-It is naturally fermented from food rather than being synthetically derived.
+It is naturally fermented from food rather than synthetically derived.

 4).
 Prescription forms of GABA and meds that work with the GABA receptor include Clonazepam, Lyrica, Gabapentin, Topamax, Depakote and more.
 If you are currently taking these (and you don’t have seizures), try the above products instead, and see if they will replace the prescriptions and eliminate their side effects.
 For those of us with severe GABA deficiencies these meds at low doses can be life changing however.
 Try food and lifestyle changes and the herbs first.